 When this happens, it hinders the healing process and can cause scabbing, scarring, and discoloration.
 Saniderm’s tattoo bandage seals in the body’s natural moisture and healing enzymes, allowing the body to regenerate more efficiently.

 Additionally, airborne bacteria can penetrate through your broken skin after you get a tattoo.
 For this reason, it’s important to cover the tattoo with a bandage or dressing.
 We advise against using saran wrap, as it can suffocate your tattoo.
 Remember: healing tattoos need oxygen.

-Saniderm’s bandage is permeable enough for oxygen and water vapor to pass through in limited amounts, which allows the wounded area to maintain optimal levels of breathability.
+By design, Saniderm’s tattoo bandage is permeable enough for oxygen and water vapor to pass through.
+This is important, as it allows the wounded area to maintain optimal levels of breathability.
 Additionally, Saniderm protects against dirt and germs, while offering protection from friction and other irritants that may further interfere with the healing process.

 Was this article helpful?

 Submit a question on our contact us page.